In the first year, you'll be introduced to the University and the technical workshops and facilities available to you.

 Exposure: The Festival

-This unit runs alongside, and directly interacts with, Fashion film and 'beyond photography' unit/s.
+This unit runs alongside, and directly interacts with the Fashion Film unit.
 The project that you produce for either of these units will be exhibited as part of the Medway Photo Festival.
 The unit develops your understanding of producing, developing and presenting work for an external audience.

 This unit serves to consolidate your learning throughout the second year of this degree course.
 It's designed to synthesise your understanding of your own work with audiences, expectations, publication and dissemination of photographic work.